Shoopzar/cs2legit/README.md

 # Counter-Strike 2 - Sv_Cheats 1
 Welcome to my GitHub about Sv_Cheats 1 cheats.

-Below this text are you going to find Images.
+Images added here is going to show:
-First Image is without the cheat activated.
-And second image is with cheat turned on.
+- First Image is with the cheat deactivated.
+- Second image is with the cheat activated.

 ## See players through walls (#1)